 Option #1 Flushmount Fixture with 3 Clips

-Wait for it…computing…screw it, I hate math.
-Basically, you can get these fixtures for about $11-$13 each.
-You can choose nickel clips or oil rubbed bronze clips to tie in with your existing lighting scheme and they also hold 2, 60w bulbs which is a great way to amp up that wattage in your dark hallway or walk-in closet!
+You can choose nickel clips or oil rubbed bronze clips to tie in with your existing lighting/metal finish.
+They also hold two, 60w bulbs which is a great way to amp up that wattage in your dark hallway or walk-in closet!

-For larger rooms such as bedrooms, laundry rooms and even living rooms, get the ones that hold 3-60w bulbs (here) – the more the merrier when it comes to light!
+For larger rooms such as bedrooms, laundry rooms and even living rooms, get the ones that hold three, 60w bulbs (here) – the more the merrier when it comes to light!

 Option #2 Semi-flush Mount

 The sky’s the limit with this style of light fixture and it’s a great way to add personality and style to any room in your home!

 Click HERE to see info on the above fixtures.

 And yes, I do realize that a few of those have nipples (like the booby light) and rather large ones at that.
 However, the classiness of the fixture itself makes up for that little detail (and we all know how classy I am by now…)

 Click HERE to see info on the above images.